Mastercard/did-methods/id.md

 ## Retrieve

 DIDs may be retrieved by querying the ledger directly, or by issuing an HTTP GET request against `https://idservice.com/did/{did}`.
-This URL may change in future versions of this document as the service is better defined.
+This URL may change in future versions of this document as the service evolves.
 The result of the query against either the ledger or the HTTP GET request is a DID document that matches the queried DID, if it exists.

 ## Update

 As part of routine key rotation, it's possible that a DID may be updated to reflect new signing keys.
-Key rotation can happen in response to a user request, or key expiration.
+Key rotation can happen in response to events such as a user request, or key expiration.
 These updates will be made periodically as necessary to operate the platform and maintain compliance with Mastercard key rotation policies.
 Updates will be initiated from the Mastercard ID mobile application.

-## Delete
+## Deactivate (Delete)

-At a user's request, a DID document can be completely deleted.
+At a user's request, a DID document can be deactivated.
 This request would be initiated from the Mastercard ID mobile app.
-Once the request has been processed, Mastercard will delete the DID and any associated DID documents.
+Once the request has been processed, Mastercard will deactivate the DID.

 # Security Considerations